Arizona Diamondbacks 2025 Over/Under Win Total Prediction, Odds, Pick

 Why You Should Bet the Under

 The pitching rotation never gels together.
 Pitching is integral to this team's success, and if it never works this year, then we are in for a long year in Arizona.
-Last year, Kelly and Rodriguez dealt with injuries the majority of the season, and in baseball,, that could always happen again or switch to Burnes, Gallen, or Pfaadt.
+Last year, Kelly and Rodriguez dealt with injuries the majority of the season, and in baseball, that could always happen again, or they could switch to Burnes, Gallen, or Pfaadt.
 They have more depth now, which helps, but if they never gel together, it will not matter.

 Final Diamondbacks Over/Under Win Total Prediction & Pick

 The Diamondbacks improved this offseason.
 They finally have a healthy MLB pitching rotation that can compete with almost anyone.
 This offense also has enough talent to trust across the board.
 Naylor and Burnes are two difference-makers, and they should help the Diamondbacks hit over this number.
-Arizona hits over this win total, and I think they return to the postseason.
+Arizona hits over this win total, and I think they will reach the postseason.

 Final Diamondbacks Over/Under Win Total Prediction & Pick: Over 86.5 Wins (+100)